neptune-mutual-blue/protocol/docs/AccessControlLibV1.md

 ### mustBePauseAgent

-Reverts if the sender is not the contract or protocol admin.
+Reverts if the sender is not the pause agent.

 ```js
 function mustBePauseAgent(IStore s) public view